-It is small, having only one road, and the population are vastly outnumbered by the amount of deer on the island.
-This is probably where it island gets its name from as well, considering that Jura means Deer Island in old Norse.
+The island is small, having only one road.
+The population are vastly outnumbered by the amount of deer on the island.
+This is probably where the island gets its name as well.
+Jura means Deer Island in old Norse.
+Jura Distillery is a big part of island life.

 Regardless of size, it is beautiful, and is home to one of Scotland’s best distilleries, the aptly named Jura Distillery.